Fixed Dental Bridges

 Who should get a bridge?

 If you are missing one or more teeth, you may be a good candidate for a bridge.
-Fixed bridges can help correct bite changes, preserve appearance, and prevent the collapse of facial features that may lead to premature wrinkles and age lines.
+Fixed bridges can help restore chewing function, preserve smile appearance, and support the shape of the mouth after tooth loss.

 What procedures are involved?